Sun-Desh/Login-and-Signup-page/README.md

 # Stock-Management-System

-This is just a simple login and signup interface for the database system project
+This is just a simple login and signup interface using HTML and CSS.

-Meger it with your database and enjoy.